maximelhoustau/Execution_Platforms/PR1/MIPS_Instruction_set.md

 ## Processor design

 ### Format list
-The first format is R-format, the 16-bits instruction is divided in 4 part of 4 bits :
+The first format is **R-format**, the 16-bits instruction is divided in 4 part of 4 bits :

 |0...3 |4...7 |8...11|12...15|
 |:----:|:----:|:----:|:----: |